U.S. lawmakers raise concerns about Airbnb business in Xinjiang | Law-Order

 U.S. lawmakers raise concerns about Airbnb business in Xinjiang

+The action freezes any U.S. assets of the company and officials and generally prohibits Americans from dealing with them.
+The letter cited the U.S. Department of State as saying XPCC is a quasi-military organization "directly involved in forced labor and possibly other human rights abuses" in Xinjiang.

-Two U.S. lawmakers on Friday raised concerns about home rental firm Airbnb Inc's business activities in China's Xinjiang region.
+Two U.S. lawmakers on Friday raised concerns about home rental firm Airbnb Inc's business activities in China's Xinjiang region, where Washington says Beijing is committing genocide against Uyghurs and other Muslim groups.
 Senator Jeff Merkley and Representative James McGovern, two Democrats who respectively chair and co-chair the Congressional-Executive Commission on China, sent Airbnb a letter asking about some of its listings in Xinjiang and other issues.

-China denies abuses in Xinjiang, but the U.S. government and many rights groups say Beijing is carrying out genocide there.
-Airbnb and the Chinese Embassy in Washington did not immediately respond to requests for comment.
+Airbnb did not immediately respond to a request for comment.
+China denies abuses in Xinjiang.

+The lawmakers cited an Axios website report that more than a dozen of Airbnb’s listings in Xinjiang are on land owned by the Xinjiang Production and Construction Corps (XPCC), which was hit by U.S. Treasury Department sanctions in 2020.
+The action freezes any U.S. assets of the company and officials and generally prohibits Americans from dealing with them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)